Common Language Runtime (CLR) in C#

 Common Language Specification (CLS):

 It is responsible for converting the different .NET programming language syntactical rules and regulations into CLR understandable format.
-Basically, it provides the Language Interoperability.
-Language Interoperability means to provide the execution support to other programming languages also in .NET framework.
+Basically, it provides Language Interoperability.
+Language Interoperability means providing execution support to other programming languages also in .NET framework.

 Language Interoperability can be achieved in two ways :